How To Get A Brow Lift Without SurgeryJuly 31, 2019

 An added benefit to this treatment is that it can help reduce “hooded eyelids” as it lifts and tightens the skin above the eye.

 This version of the nonsurgical brow lift might also be known as a chemical brow lift or an injectable brow lift.
 It’s performed using anti-wrinkle injections.

 Anti-wrinkle injections relax the muscles that cause the skin to crease with certain movements.
 For a brow lift, anti-wrinkle product can be injected into the depressor muscles above the eyebrows (the ones that push the brows down) and into the muscles below the brows that pull them down.
 The brow-lifting muscles no longer have resistance, so the eyebrows have a nice lift and little more arch.

 Results are subtle enough to provide improvement, but without being a dramatic change.
 If you don’t have any arch in your brow, injections may not be able to create much change in shape, but they can accentuate the shape you already have.

 In addition to lifting depressed brows and accentuating an arch, this treatment is popular for fixing asymmetry between brows as well.

-These two treatments use different methods to lift the brows, but they can be equally effective.
+These treatments use different methods to lift the brows, but they can be equally effective.
 If you prefer a completely non-invasive method, you may want to go with an ultrasound brow lift.
 If you want faster results, you may want to choose an injectable route as results from Ultrasound treatments appear gradually over a few months.
-For best results, many of our clients use both in conjunction.
+For best results, many of our patients use both in conjunction.
 Before deciding which one you want, we recommend speaking to one of our cosmetic doctors or nurses to get more information and ensure you’re a good candidate for treatment.